 The chickens and the horses getting fed.

 Making food without opening the fridge so as not to let the cold out.

 There was load shedding scheduled – stage 2 – but this was bigger than that.
 A fat electrical cable in the nearest town 200kms away was compromised and they had to truck in new cable from wherever.
 It would take past midnight, they’d said the night before.

 It will take until at least four, they said the next day.

-Then not until 11 at night.
+Then not until 11 that night.

 I was asleep when the power finally came back.
 But that day set up a rhythm for the next, of put-the-phone-down-and-don’t-wait-for-the-expectant-beep.
 Don’t jump up from whatever you are doing when it goes because curiosity killed the time cat.
 Just do what you are doing, stay in your own mind, and be busy.

 Watch videos about maths and think about mandlebrots which are other things entirely.